Leeft/Star-Citizen-WebGL-Map/README.md

 * Route-planner, showing alternative routes, relative distances (which may get more accurate as we get more info) and the known dangers on these routes
 * Graphics (or other) settings panel
+* Map editor, saving locally in the browser (which can be saved as a map with the program)
 * ...

 Other things I may do in the future, largely dependant on what information